argonne-lcf/user-guides/docs/theta/data-science-workflows/tensorflow.md

 3. Open browser from local machine: https://localhost:16006

-**Uncertainty Quantification & Tensorflow probability** TensorFlow Probability (TFP) is a library for probabilistic reasoning and statistical analysis in TensorFlow and is available as part of the Tensorflow 1.10 module on Theta.
+**Uncertainty Quantification & TensorFlow probability** TensorFlow Probability (TFP) is a library for probabilistic reasoning and statistical analysis in TensorFlow and is available as part of the TensorFlow 1.10 module on Theta.
 TFP provides several layers for statistical analysis, model building and probabilistic inference.
 See [https://github.com/tensorflow/probability](https://github.com/tensorflow/probability) for end-to-end examples.
 On Theta TFP is scalability to large datasets and modelsusing Horovod for distributed computing.

 ## FAQ and common issues
 **"Illegal instruction" or "AVX512F" error**